Preview: Into the Mist

 She came around a curve and started into a dip, and the car was suddenly enveloped in a white haze so thick it nearly obscured the pavement ahead of her.
 She hit the brakes, then afraid the guy would rear-end her, let back off again.

-Her nerves were so taught, she was ready to pull the car over and let the man go around her, but she knew the conditions were too dangerous.
+Her nerves were so taut she was ready to pull the car over and let the man go around her, but there was nowhere safe to do it there on the narrow, curving road.

 All thoughts of Brent and what she’d seen had left her head and all she could think about was how badly she wanted that truck, which had reappeared behind her, off her ass.
 As if it were some physical manifestation of the monstrous knowledge she now had, it seemed to be looming back there, following her, and just as inescapable.